School of Multidisciplinary Social Sciences and Humanities

 Full Description

-The Integrative Studies-General concentration allows students to choose a minimum of 30 credit hours from interrelated programs that support their career aspirations.
+- The Integrative Studies-General concentration allows students to choose a minimum of 30 credit hours from a minimum of two interrelated programs that support their career aspirations.

-The Integrative Studies-Two Minors concentration allows students to complete two university-recognized minors and/or certificates.
-A minimum of two academic departments in which to select courses are chosen and a rationale for the ways in which these courses support the student's career goals is developed.
+- The Integrative Studies-Two Minors concentration allows students to complete two university-recognized minors and/or certificates.
+Students select courses from a minimum of two academic departments and develop a rationale for the ways in which these courses support their career goals.